-If Elon Musk is joking, this isn’t funny
+No, Elon Musk isn’t joking

 — Elon Musk (@elonmusk) August 7, 2018

+Tesla’s stock hit a high of $381 per share after the announcement.

+Still, there are questions about whether Musk is intentionally manipulating his company’s stock.
+The SEC so far has declined to comment.

-Last week, when the company shared its second-quarter earnings, investors were hopeful that Musk had turned over a new, less-erratic leaf, after he apologized for his bizarre past behavior.
+Last week, when Tesla shared its second-quarter earnings, investors were hopeful that Musk had turned over a new, less-erratic leaf, after he apologized for his bizarre past behavior.
 He also promised profitability in Q3.
-This recent spate of tweets may have them reconsidering.
+This recent turn of events may have them reconsidering.

 That is not to say that it wouldn’t be wise for Tesla to go private.
 The company has faced scrutiny for its failure to meet its own car-production deadlines and for continually losing money.
 And as Axios notes, having investors sell at $420 per share “makes sense as a typical take-private premium.”
-There are also a lot of short sellers betting against Tesla.
+There are also, as Musk stated, a lot of short sellers betting against Tesla.

-Whether or not this is a serious change in direction for the company (CNBC is reporting that it reached out to a bunch of Wall Street Banks and none of them had heard anything about this deal), making these kinds of claims on Twitter only inspires eye-rolls.
+Whether or not Tesla does in face go private (CNBC is reporting that it reached out to a bunch of Wall Street Banks and none of them had heard anything about this deal), making these kinds of claims on Twitter only inspires eye-rolls.
 Not that it matters.
 Musk is increasingly proving to be untouchable.

-Note: This post has been updated to reflect new information from Tesla.
+Tesla stock was up 11% at close.